 You will now receive the HTML embed link in the next window.
 Furthermore, you can also change the size of the form using the Width and Height settings.
 Copy this embed link once you’ve customized Width and Height of the form according to your satisfaction.

-Next, in order to insert into any page or post, we simply take our embed link and insert it onto the Text editor for our posts.
+Next, in order to insert into any page or post using the Gutenberg Editor, we can simply copy our embed link and paste it directly into the editor.

 This should enable the embed Google form on your post or page based on where you paste the embed link.